nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 1. Specific meetings to solve specific issue  when async discussions aren't enough - only with stakeholders who are involved in the task at hand.
 Those are planned in the shared calendar by the one who need help with a _very precise meeting agenda_.
 The scope shouldn't be "let's just talk".
 1. "Coffeee break" type of meetings.
 Usually around 15 minutes - just to relax and chat.
 It's important to keep healthy socially...
 1. Every 3 weeks, at the end of the sprint for 1-2 hours:
-	- We do a end-of-sprint meeting.
-	- We close the issues, we discuss the problems.
+	- We close the issues, we close the sprint, we tag in git a stable version and deploy the code in production.
+We discuss the problems we encountered.
 1. Every 3 weeks at most (optional - on demand):
 	- We discuss long-term vision, issues in a 2 hours meeting